spacecloud-io/space-learn/content/Space Cloud/basics/deploy-a-service.md

 ## Next steps

 Awesome!
-We just deployed and exposed our first Docker container!!!
+We just deployed and exposed our first REST service!!!

 There is a lot more we can do with `Deployments`.
 Space Cloud has amazing features like _autoscaling_, _service communication policies_, _secret management_, etc. built into it.
 Don't worry, we'll be covering all of these in another guide.